AmarooHQ/whitepaper/10-Ultra-Terminum/a10-appendix-headers-plus-proofs.md

-# Reflection Including Merkle Branches
+# The Simplex with Explicit PoRs

 \label{sec:por-with-proofs}

 What does a simplex look like if simplex-chains include explicit proofs of reflection (as merkle branches)?
+This extension to UT is called +PoRs.

 Let $g$ be the length of the digest in bytes, i.e., the size of the hashes used in our merkle trees.